Vladimir37/Backlun/README.md

 Starting of the OAuth platform is different from other platforms.
 - **start oauth [&lt;port&gt; &lt;host&gt; &lt;key&gt;]**

 `key` - key file.
 The default file name is `key.json` and it should be located in the root folder `Backlun/`.
+Initially, this file is missing and must be created by the user if necessary.
 Key file structure:
 ```
 {
     "cid": string,